E-backtesting: Introduction

 The literature on e-values has also been growing fast recently.
 E-values were used in the early literature in different disguises, although the term ``e-value" was proposed by \cite{VovkWang2021}.
 For instance, e-values and e-tests were essentially used in the work of \cite{Wald1945} and \cite{DarlingRobbins1967}, and they are central to the ideas of testing by betting and martingales \citep{ShaferETAL2011,ShaferVovk2019} and universal inference \citep{WassermanETAL2020}.
 E-values are shown to be useful in multiple hypothesis testing with dependence \citep{VovkWang2021}, Bayesian models with optional sampling \citep{GrunwaldHeideETAL2020}, false discovery rate control \citep{WangRamdas22}, high-dimensional regression \citep{ren2022derandomized}, and many other statistical applications.
-Confidence sequences for tail risk measures including ES are studied by \cite{agrawal2021optimal}.
+Confidence sequences for tail risk measures including ES are studied by \cite{agrawal2021optimal}, see also \cite{CasgrainLarssonETAL2024}.
 The recent survey paper of \cite{RamdasETAL2022} contains a review of this topic.
+Compared to p-values, e-values have their own interpretations, such as wealth levels by betting against the null hypothesis, generalized likelihood ratios, and post-hoc valid tests.
+We refer to the recent monograph \cite{ramdas2024hypothesis} for a general treatment of e-values, including their statistical interpretations.